Parking for staff is free until 31 March 2023 in recognition of the rising cost of living and the impact on staff.

 Who can park in the multi-storey car park?

-Currently only staff can park in the MSCP.
-However, once it fully opens, patients, staff and visitors will all be able to use the multi-storey car park.
+Currently only staff are encouraged to park in the MSCP.
+However, once the barriers are operational, patients, staff and visitors will officially be able to use the multi-storey car park.
 There are also parking spaces around the hospital site.
-There is also a new dedicated disabled parking area on site closer to the main hospital.
+There is a dedicated disabled parking area on site closer to the main hospital in front of North Wing Entrance 2 (Day Surgery).

 Can I register more than one vehicle on the automatic number plate recognition system?